Austin's Homemade Ice Cream

 Austin's Homemade Ice Cream is an ice cream parlor located in Ceredo, West Virginia, with a secondary location in Huntington, West Virginia.

 History

 Austin's Homemade Ice Cream opened its first location in Ceredo, West Virginia in 1947.
 In 1983, the business was purchased by Joyce Snyder.
 Snyder's daughter and two grandchildren currently operate it: Kim Adkins, Tim Ruff, and Taylor Strickland Chambers.
-A second location was opened in 2018 in downtown Huntington, West Virginia.
+New locations were opened up in Huntington, West Virginia, in 2018, and Barboursville, West Virginia, in 2026.